About Croatia, a Mediterranean Gem

 Located on the island of Brač, Zlatni Rat is considered Europe’s best beach and one of the top things to see in Croatia.

-Its distinctive shape, resembling a horn or tongue that extends into the sea, adds to its allure and makes it instantly recognizable.
+Its distinctive shape, resembling a horn or tongue that extends into the sea, adds to its attraction and makes it instantly recognizable.

-Surrounded by greenery and pine forests, Zlatni Rat offers an escape from bustling city life.
-But with all the convenience of having bars and food stalls and essentials like toilets, showers, and towel rental.
+Surrounded by greenery and pine forests, Zlatni Rat offers an escape from city life, with all the convenience of bars and food stalls, plus essentials like toilets, showers, and towel rental.

 The best way to enjoy Zlatni Rat – Golden Horn Beach the most is by staying on Brač Island.
 But you can also visit this fabulous beach on a day trip from Makarska or on a day trip from Split (also includes other spots).